What is a yard ramp?

 Standard Yard Ramps vs. “Level Off” Yard Ramps

-Note: If you plan on using a yard ramp on a rail car, measure the rail car door opening to make sure the ramp will fit and also make sure the yard ramp is wide enough to prevent the forklift from hitting the curbs.
+Note: If you plan on using a yard ramp on a rail car, measure the rail car door opening to make sure the ramp will fit and make sure the yard ramp is wide enough to prevent the forklift from hitting the curbs.